Importance of Support

 Here are some tips that will help you to maximize your support system, and reduce the social impacts:

-- Psychological: If necessary, consider some form of counseling.
-Many diabetics become depressed when they are initially diagnosed or after fighting the disease unsuccessfully for several years.
+Psychological Support: Many diabetics become depressed when they are initially diagnosed or after they've been fighting the disease for several years.
 Some diabetics feel so bad they cannot sleep or eat.
 In these cases, therapy or counseling may help.
+But, do your homework first! -- a lot of psychiatrists tend to be more "pill-pushers" than problem-solvers.

-Some people are afraid to admit they need help.
-They believe that others will think they are crazy if they talk to a professional about their problems.
+Note: Some people are afraid to admit they need help -- although in most cases, the answers lie inside of us.
+Some people believe that others will think they are crazy if they talk to a professional about their problems.
 But it’s smart to get help when you need it, especially if you have the symptoms of depression, e.g. poor sleep, changes in appetite, crying, sad thoughts, self-pity.

 Get Support and Give Support